-I was in a really dark place around the time I left my full-time retail job two months ago.
+I was in a really dark place around the time I left my full-time retail job.
 Every day I used Netflix to its full advantage.
 I was home alone a good portion of the day, and it was the perfect escape.
 Or so I thought.

 But now I learned that I have to set a limit on how much I can watch in one day.
 Or, you know, at least in one sitting.